The Golden Gate Bridge rising through Karl the Fog

 Where you'll be

-The five blocks that make up your summer.
+The six blocks that make up your summer.

 From your front door on Jackson to The House at Building 103 — here's the strip of San Francisco you'll actually live in.